jakesboles/Boles_et-al_DSS_time-series/brain_RNAseq/README.md

 ```
 ```

 Before running 05, grab the `.gmt` file containing the gene sets of interest.
 I used the gene symbols `.gmt` file from [MSigDB's human hallmark gene sets (v.2023.1.Hs)](https://www.gsea-msigdb.org/gsea/msigdb/human/collections.jsp).
 Deposit this in `gspa/gene_sets` and name the file however you want.
-I called it `msigdb_hallmark.gtm` as I was testing other collections.
+I called it `msigdb_hallmark.gmt` as I was testing other collections.

 In script 04, a set of `.rnk` files are created.
 I put these files in their own `rnk_files` sub-directory.
 Then, Python v.3.10 was loaded in the HPC and the GSPA was run with the following commands in a Slurm script:
 ```